George Washington University: Secret Informer Line

 George Washington University

-Students and faculty at the George Washington University (GW) continue to live under a nightmarish "Compliance Line” policy that invites secret allegations and investigations.
-The hotline, established in February 2002 and administered off campus by Pinkerton Security, allows charges of any nature to be made anonymously.
-The administration may then launch investigations and create secret dossiers, without even notifying the target or providing him or her with the means for immediate rebuttal of quite possibly malicious charges.
-When media attention was first brought to bear on this scandalous policy, GW President Stephen Joel Trachtenberg issued a public statement in which he called the policy “a little aggressive” and repudiated the actions of Vice President and Treasurer Louis Katz, who apparently instituted the policy unilaterally.
-Students and faculty only learned of this informer line once it had been created.
-Despite his statement, however, President Trachtenberg has yet to dismantle the Compliance Line.
+In February 2002, George Washington University established a “Compliance Line” policy that invited secret allegations and investigations.
+The hotline, administered off campus by Pinkerton Security, allowed charges of any nature to be made anonymously.
+The administration could then launch investigations and create secret dossiers, without even notifying the target or providing them with the means for immediate rebuttal of — possibly malicious — charges.
+Students and faculty only learned of this informer line after it had been instituted.
+When media attention was first brought to bear on this scandalous policy, GWU President Stephen Joel Trachtenberg issued a public statement in which he called the policy “a little aggressive” and repudiated the actions of Vice President and Treasurer Louis Katz, who apparently instituted the policy unilaterally, but did not immediately discontinue the program.